mejasonatkinson/codecademy-python-terminal-game/README.md

 At the end of the game, your points and the number of words you entered will be displayed on the screen.

 The challenge is to beat your own personal best!

+Run `python3 gameClass.py` to start the game using a class/object based method.